amarnathreddy0201/amarnathreddy0201/README.md

         d)Ensemble Methods: Techniques like bagging (e.g., Random Forest) and boosting (e.g., AdaBoost) combine multiple models to balance bias and variance.

         e) Collecting More Data: More training data can help in reducing variance by providing more examples for the model to learn from.

+***55) what is compiler***

+    In computing, a compiler is a computer program that translates computer code written in one programming language into another language.